ispanja/iec_61850_protocol/README.md

 # iec_61850_protocol
-The IEC 61850 enables the integration of all protection, control, measurement and monitoring functions within a power system network ath the field or process and station control levels
+The IEC 61850 enables the integration of all protection, control, measurement and monitoring functions within a power system network ath the field or process and station control levels.
+It enables the integration of all features by one common protocol.
+Provides the means of high speed substation applications, station wide interlocking and other functions which needs intercommunication between IEDs.

+Protocol consist of Modbus and station configuration language based on XML.(SCL).
+Apart from that, several communication protocols are also used such as GOOSE, SMV and client server (MMS).
+This code demnostrates possibilities of client-serves communication.
+Program is implemented using beck development kit and it is connected with measurement IED which sends data by request.
+Data sent is being visualised by SCADA system.